TheRohans/DeforumStableDiffusionLocal/README.md

 Made this quick local Windows version mostly based on the Colab code by deforum, which supports very cool turbo mode animation output for Stable Diffusion!

-As an artist and Unity game designer, I may not very familiar with Python code, so let me know whether there is any improvement for this project!
+It's tested on:

-It's tested working on Windows 10 with RTX 2080 SUPER and RTX 3090 GPU (it runs somehow much faster on my local 3090 then Colab..) **I haven't tested it on Mac though.**
+- Windows 10 with RTX 2080 SUPER and RTX 3090 GPU (it runs somehow much faster on my local 3090 then Colab)
+- Windows 10 on CPU with AMD Ryzen 5 (quite slow)
+- Windows 10 NVIDIA GTX 1660 Ti (does not currently work, not enough memory - [this does though](https://github.com/sd-webui/stable-diffusion-webui)
+- **not tested it on Mac though.**

 ## Installation

-You can use an [anaconda](https://conda.io/) environment to host this local project:
+You can use an [miniconda](https://docs.conda.io/en/latest/miniconda.html) environment to host this local project:

 ```bash
 conda create --name dsd python=3.8.5 -y